knwin/generic/raspi-gui.md

 # How to install PIP
 you will not have pip in the raspbarian OS.
-So you need to install it first for adding moudles later
+So you need to install it first for adding modules later

 `sudo apt install python3-pip`